dan-madsen/AzNetworkDiagram/README.md

 ---

 # Changelog (since v1.0.1)
+## Planned v2.0 release
+- New features
+  - IP Plan overview, based on VNets in scope
+  - The breaking change from v1.5 will be fully implemented
-## Not released to Powershell Gallery yet
+## v1.5 (Not released to Powershell Gallery yet)
-- **BREAKING CHANGE**, for easier usage
+- **_BREAKING CHANGE_**, for easier usage
-  - Paramaters with $bool ($true/$false) no longer need the $true/$false parameter - they are now "switches" which enables without prepending a value.
+  - Paramaters with $bool ($true/$false) no longer need the $true/$false parameter - they are now "switches" which enables flags/features without prepending a value.
   - For example "-SkipNonCoreNetwork $true" is now just "-SkipNonCoreNetwork".
   - This will **break/alter intent of the script** if values are still supplied, due to a feature in PowerShell.
 An effort has been made to catch this error in v1.4.2+ and inform the user.
-In v2.0 that feature will be disabled for script, in order to ensure proper usage.
+In v2.0+ that feature will be disabled for the script, in order to ensure proper usage.
 - New features
   - The ability to have a logo added to the output (see new parameter section)
   - VMs with MSSQL registered, now have a proper icon
 - "help Get-AzNetworkDiagram" will now be more accurate (Synopsis moved to funktion instead of the top of the script)
 - New/changed parameters
   - -LogoPath "image.ext"
     - Absolute path for the your logo of choice.
-Supports most popular image formats, but only .PNG and .JPG/.JPEG have been tested.
+Should support most popular image formats, but only .PNG and .JPG/.JPEG have been tested.
   - -LogoLink "https://example.com"
-    - Will make the logo a clickable link
+    - Will make the logo a clickable link to the specied URL
   - "-EnableRanking $true/$false" changed to "-DisableRanking" (due to above breaking change)
 ## v1.4.1
 - New features